Bite-size news snippets about our oceans

 - Better context through bite-sized background information

-- All the main ocean stories in one place, not scattered around dozens of specialist websites
+- All the most important ocean stories in one place, not scattered around literally hundreds of specialist websites

 - Some tips on taking action myself, what can I do personally about the story I’ve just read?

 I want Ocean Desk to empower people to become informed and take action for our oceans, to engage people who normally would be turned off by “science stuff” and encourage them to make a small difference in thier actions and choices.

 I’ve been freelance for 10 years but don’t have any clients since Coronavirus, so this is what I do all day now, plus study online courses so I can do it better.

 You can Buy Me a Coffee to help support the site.

 DISCLAIMER: We try to breathe new life into complex stories about our oceans by making them accessible and engaging to a wider audience, this can involve removing between 50 – 90 per cent of the original word count of the study/paper/article.
 This kind of ruthless precis will always remove certain findings or aspects of the original document, however we are laser-focused on reproducing the main points within context and always cite the original source of any material that we’ve edited and re-written.